-If you haven’t heard, Pigeon Forge and Gatlinburg Tennessee are highly recommended vacation destinations during the Christmas season.
-Our last visit to Gatlinburg and Pigeon Forge was a two-day stop on our road trip to Atlanta, Georgia.
+Pigeon Forge and Gatlinburg, TN on Christmas transform into the most beautiful, festive towns to spend your holidays.
+Our last visit to Pigeon Forge and Gatlinburg, TN on Christmas was a two-day stop on our road trip to Atlanta, Georgia.
 We arrived on Christmas Day and were so excited after hearing about the area’s transformation during the holidays.
-Read more to find out what our visit was like and what you should know about visiting during the holiday season.
+In this blog, we’ll discuss everything you should know about visiting these Smoky Mountain destinations during the holiday season.

-Where To Stay When Visiting Gatlinburg/Pigeon Forge on Christmas
+Where To Stay When Visiting Pigeon Forge and Gatlinburg, TN on Christmas

 The Parkway, the main road that goes through Pigeon Forge, can have a lot of traffic during busy seasons.
 If you plan to visit a lot of the main attractions in Pigeon Forge, it’s best to stay as close as possible to the entertainment center, which I consider to be The Island at Pigeon Forge.

-It can be hard to get a reservation around the Christmas season at The Inn at Christmas Place so if you’re interested in staying here, you’ll have to act fast.
-For pricing and availability, and more pictures and information, click here.
+It can be hard to get a reservation around the Christmas season at The Inn at Christmas Place so if you’re interested in staying here, you’ll have to book early.

 The Island at Pigeon Forge on Christmas